-Certain reclassifications have been made to the Selected Financial Data above to conform to the October 31, 2017 presentation.
-We reclassified debt issuance costs of \$204,000 and \$142,000 as of October 31, 2014 and 2013, respectively, from other assets to long-term debt.
-We reclassified net current deferred income tax assets of \$508,000 as of October 31, 2013 from prepaid expenses and other current assets to deferred income taxes.
+Certain reclassifications have been made to the Selected Financial Data above to conform to the October 31, 2018 presentation.
+We reclassified debt issuance costs of \$204,000 as of October 31, 2014, from other assets to long-term debt.

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations